maryannetriggs/JavaScript30/readme.md

 ### Day 20 - Speech Detection

 Today's session was SO MUCH FUN!
-Once again an idea I had no idea would be so simple to actually implement - voice recognition within the browser [Link to the MDN page](https://developer.mozilla.org/en-US/docs/Web/API/SpeechRecognition) .Some good use of JS array methods, event listeners and DOM manipulation today with some bonus dealing with nested data.
+Once again an idea I had no idea would be so simple to actually implement - voice recognition within the browser [Link to the MDN page](https://developer.mozilla.org/en-US/docs/Web/API/SpeechRecognition) .Some good use of JS array methods, event listeners and DOM manipulation  with some bonus handling of nested data.
 Super quick and fun session, learned loads, perfect!

 ### Day 21 - Geolocation